dotlang/language/doc/RFE.md

 }
 ```

-? - convert a binary string to a number
+N - convert a binary string to a number
 ```
 func convert(s: string) -> ulong
 {